xxyzzzq/quex/demo/C/010/README.txt

 where the analyzer runs, so the buffer must be filled manually.
 The examples in this directory demonstrate how this is done.

-The example program can be controlled by three command line arguments:
+The example program can be controlled by the command line arguments:

   [1] "syntactic" --> receive loop handles chunks which are expected not to
                       cut in between matching lexemes.